Octavius-Dante/Nova-Proxima/CAPM/SAP_HANA_DB_CREATION/README.md

 ### How to create HANA DB in BTP account

-## steps involved in cration as follows
+## steps involved in HDB creation as follows

 step 1